Skip to content ↓

 Originally from Cheshire, David now lives in South West London with his family, from where he follows the (mis) fortunes of Bolton Wanderers Football Club.

-Kathryn is the Acting Head of School of King’s Academy Northern Parade Junior.
+Kathryn is the Headteacher of School of King’s Academy Northern Parade.
 She grew up in Portsmouth and has worked in the education sector for over 12 years taking on a variety of roles including Maths Lead, Phase Lead, Deputy Head and the more recent challenge of Head of School.

 Kathryn initially graduated from the University of Chichester and worked a sports physiotherapist for a number of years before finding her true calling in education.
 She started her teaching career in Hampshire before returning home to Portsmouth in 2021.